ToniWonKanobi/theoveranalyzed.net/posts/2015/5/7/song-exploder-podcast-house-of-cards-and-downton-abbey.md

 @@ Title=Song Exploder Podcast: House of Cards and Downton Abbey
-@@ Date=2015-05-07 15:59
+@@ Date=2015-05-07T15:59:00+00:00
 @@ Description=The Song Exploder podcast breaks down theme music in popular TV shows/movies.
-@@ Tags=music, movies, music composition, podcasts, Song Exploder, Downton Abbey, House of Cards
+@@ Tags=music, movies, audio, composition, podcasts, Song Exploder, Downton Abbey, House of Cards

 Are you a [House of Cards][wikipedia] fan [like me][lm]?
 If so, be sure to check out the [Song Exploder Podcast][songexploder], in which the host [Hrishikesh Hirway][twitter] [interviews][overcast] [Jeff Beal][jeffbeal], the creator of the House of Cards main title theme.